brandur/sorg/content/fragments/airpods.md

 employees using their own products would eventually push development in the right direction, but years of disappointment on this front suggest that it's not the case.
-Apparently Cupertino is a very quiet place.
+Cupertino must be a very quiet place.

 Despite that, they're still great and a pleasure to use every time I take them out.
 Apple: fewer Touch Bars and